Best Valentine Books for Preschool

-It must be the early childhood teacher in me because I love pulling out themed book collections to read with my children!
+It must be the early childhood teacher in me because I love pulling out themed book collections to read with my own children!
 Valentine’s Day is one of those fun holidays – especially when you are little and there are so many cute Valentine’s Day books to read this time of year!
 I especially love reading valentine books for preschool aged children.
 They are just so many good ones!

-I spent some time looking through our Valentine’s Day children books and picked out our favorite books for this holiday.
+I spent some time looking through our Valentine’s Day picture books and picked out our favorite Valentine books for this holiday.
 I put these Valentine’s Day books in a box at the beginning of February and we read them almost daily for a couple weeks.
 We read them right up until February 14th…and our favorites stay out even longer.
 I believe that if you and your child enjoy reading the book, then read it again as much as you want.
-Some of these Valentine’s Day books are newer but many are classic books worth reading each Valentine’s Day.
+Some of these Valentine books are newer but many are classic books worth reading each Valentine’s Day.

-I have read many of these books with countless classrooms of preschoolers and Kindergarten students, as well as dozens upon dozens of times with my own children.
+I have read many of these books with countless preschool and Kindergarten classes, as well as dozens upon dozens of times with my own children.
 These books are all an enjoyable way to celebrate Valentine’s Day with literature!
 Yes, these books were chosen as Valentine books for preschool, but I believe you can read many of them with Kindergarten and older children too.
 (Hint: Skip the simple board books for older ones, but keep them for preschoolers, and let them read those simple books by themselves!)

 This post contains affiliate links.
 You can read more in my disclosure policy.

-Here are some of our favorite Valentine’s Day books.
+Here are some of our favorite Valentine books for preschool!

 This cute Valentine’s Day story is one by the talented author Eve Bunting – and the brilliant illustrator, Jan Brett.
 It is one of Jan’s earlier books and many of the pages are black and white, still with lots of gorgeous detail.
 It’s the story of a married set of bears who decide not to hibernate through Valentine’s Day this year and wake up to surprise one another.
 Mrs. Bear wakes first with a plan to surprise Mr. Bear.
 It turns out to be a memorable day for both bears!
 Truly, an adorable Valentine’s Day story!

-Mr. Hatch is lonely until he (mistakenly) receives a Valentine meant for someone else.
+Mr. Hatch is lonely until he mistakenly receives a box of chocolates meant for someone else.
 It changes how Mr. Hatch acts towards everyone as he tries to figure out who his secret admirer is that sent him a sweet surprise.
-This story has a wonderful ending and is a great one for children of all ages!
+This story has a wonderful ending and is a great read for children of all ages!
 This sweet book has quickly become one of our favorite books to read all year long.
 It is a slightly longer book that can be read to older children as well as preschoolers.

 This Valentine’s Day book tells of two mice who get into a quarrel over making the perfect Valentine for their teacher Mrs. Mousely.
 When they try to make Valentines on their own, they each have a hard time making the valentine they want to make.
 These best friends discover they actually make nicer Valentines together.
 It’s a good story about teamwork.

 We all know Amelia Bedelia, but even for the unfamiliar, this is a great holiday introduction.
 This book is shorter than some Amelia Bedelia books and it has flaps, which little ones enjoy.
 Amelia Bedelia gets mixed up when reading the Valentines she is supposed to deliver which always makes my kids smile.

-Anne Rockwell has a beautiful series of stories about school.
+Anne Rockwell has a wonderful series of stories about school.
 This features a preschool / Kindergarten age class as they get ready for Valentine’s Day.
 It’s a perfect Valentine’s book to read in school – and at home!
 I read this book every year with my young preschoolers.

-Mary Engelbreit is a beautiful illustrator.
-Her illustrations have so much to captive the eye!
-Queen of Hearts is her Valentine’s Day story of a little girl who is so busy decorating her Valentine’s Day box that she forgets to actually make her Valentines!
+Mary Engelbreit is a talented illustrator.
+Her beautiful illustrations have so much to captive the eye!
+Queen of Hearts is her Valentine’s Day story of a little girl who is so busy decorating her Valentine’s Day box that she forgets to actually make her own valentines!
 Of course, she discovers that she can give away pieces of her beautiful box and that sharing makes everyone happy.

 This classic children’s book is not really a Valentine’s Day story but the message of love makes it fit with the theme.
-If you haven’t read the story of Little Nutbrown Hare, add it to your reading list.
 Little Nutbrown Hare and Big Nutbrown Hare have a discussion over who loves one another more.
 It’s a lovely story about love for children of all ages.
-Plus, you can always add ‘Love’ Bible verses to each page of the story to make it an extra special Valentine’s Day book!
+Plus, you can always add ‘Love’ Bible verses to each page of the story to make it extra special – and the perfect gift for a new baby!

 Again, while not strictly a Valentine’s story, the message is a perfect one for Valentine’s Day.
 It’s the story of a little panda who feels overlooked.
-His mother reassures him that she will always choose him – just like God always chooses us.
+His mother reassures him that she will always choose him with unconditional love – just like God always chooses us.
 It’s a great story to read with children year round – including on Valentine’s Day.
 While this is currently out of print, if you can track down a copy, it is one of my favorite books to read to my own children.